ezgihendrickx/gatsby-workshop/README.md

-# :nail_care: BULDING A CV WITH GATSBY
+## :nail_care: Building a CV With Gatsby

-### Helloooo everybody!
-I’m Ezgi from YU.
-Today I’m gonna talk about Gatsby and we will build a basic CV with Gatsby.
-I hope you gonna like and enjoy it.
+#### Helloooo everybody!
+I’m Ezgi from GNT-Yu.
+Today I will talk about Gatsby and we will build a basic CV with Gatsby.
+I hope you would like and enjoy it.
 Oke let’s dig in!

 <hr/>